ElektraInitiative/libelektra/tests/shell/shell_recorder/tutorial_wrapper/README.md

 ## Add a test

+If you want to add a Markdown Shell Recorder tests for the README.md of your plugin, you can simply pass `TEST_README` as argument to `add_plugin`.

-To add a Markdown Shell Recorder test for a certain Markdown file, use the CMake function `add_msr_test`:
+To add other Markdown Shell Recorder tests for a certain Markdown file (such as an tutorial), use the CMake function `add_msr_test`:

 ```
 add_msr_test (name file)